VirkSaab/Virksaab.github.io/_posts/2020-08-01-worktree_ai_nlp_sentiment_sentiment_with_logistic_regression.md

 <div class="cell border-box-sizing text_cell rendered"><div class="prompt input_prompt">
 </div><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<p>If you familier with machine learning algorithms then you already know that this is a huge number of features and it will be computationally more expensive for bigger datasets.
-Anyway, we will try a logistic regression model just to see how it performs.</p>
+<p>If you are familiar with machine learning algorithms, then you already know that this is a massive number of features and it will be computationally more expensive for bigger datasets.
+Anyway, we will try a logistic regression model to see how it performs.</p>

 </div>
 </div>